-North Korean state media agency KCNA said that the test "proved and confirmed that the ballistic missile fire from the submarine fully met the requirements of the latest military science and technology."
+North Korea announced on Saturday that it successfully launched an underwater ballistic missile from a submarine, further raising concerns about its military capabilities and raising tensions in the region.North Korean state media agency KCNA said that the test "proved and confirmed that the ballistic missile fire from the submarine fully met the requirements of the latest military science and technology."